vivek531/ud036_StarterCode/README.md

-# ud036_StarterCode
+# Goal
-Source code for a Movie Trailer website.

-#running the code
-#go to the directory where the project is located.
+Create a HTML file from given movies list and show it in the browser.

+### How it works

+Just clone the repository and change directory to point to the repo.
-#run the following command in the terminal
+Run the following command

 python entertainment_center.py

+### Source code for a Movie Trailer website.

+There is a Movie class.
+How to create movie objects and how to render an HTML from the list of movies.